 What is RPA?

-RPA (Robotic Process Automation) is a technology that allows you to shift routine work from a person to a robot.
+RPA (Robotic Process Automation) technology allows you to shift routine work from a person to a robot.

 Routine refers to the standard, repetitive operations that office workers perform using the keyboard, screen, and mouse.